Anna Kashfi: Career

 Upon her family's relocation to Wales, O'Callaghan worked as a waitress and in a butcher's shop in Cardiff before moving to London, where she became a model.
 She made her screen debut as an actress in 1956 in The Mountain (1956) for Paramount with Spencer Tracy and Robert Wagner.
 Using the stage name Anna Kashfi, the twenty-two-year-old played a Hindu girl.
 In her next film a year later, Battle Hymn (1957), she co-starred with Rock Hudson as a Korean girl.
 A year after that she played a Mexican in Cowboy (1958) with Glenn Ford and Jack Lemmon.
 Her next and last film during this period was Night of the Quarter Moon (1959), where she played the African American wife of singer Nat King Cole and for which she received the Best Supporting Actress Award at the Cartagena Film Festival in 1961.
 She made a few appearances on television, including the series Adventures in Paradise, though drug and alcohol problems reportedly contributed to the premature end of her acting career.

 Personal life

-Kashfi married Marlon Brando, whom she had met in the summer of 1956, on 11 October 1957.
-They divorced a year and a half later on 22 April 1959.